JamesZhang22/lol-hangman/README.md

 How the ??? difficulty words: enter a letter that you do not want to appear in the word.

 ### Difficulties
-Easy - 120 seconds, short word\n
+- Easy - 120 seconds, short word.
-Medium - 60 seconds, short-medium word\n
+- Medium - 60 seconds, short-medium word.
-Hard - 30 seconds, long word\n
+- Hard - 30 seconds, long word.
-??? - 45 seconds, varying word length\n
+- ??? - 45 seconds, varying word length.